Seth Godin wrote very well about Hope and Reality in our lives. “Sometimes, we don’t sell what we’ve got, we sell what could be.”

 That is how EHR companies sell.
 Hope.
 That is what Doctors buy – Hope.

 Hope is not necessarily a bad thing if it is combined with due diligence and trust.
-The problem is not many providers and medical practices have experience in conducting proper due diligence of EHR systems.
+The problem is not many providers and medical practices have experience in conducting proper due diligence on EHR systems.
 I have written about this in the past.
 Prepare instead of hoping.

-The only way to get maximum out of an EHR demonstrations is preparation.
+The only way to get the maximum out of EHR demonstrations is preparation.
 I have seen too many demonstrations where they are all over the place.
 You must know what you want.
 Write it down.
 Here is a simple guideline.

 1. Write your current workflow.
 Office workflow, from patient calling for appt, check-in to check-out.
-List your staff, write down who does what and in what order.
+List your staff, and write down who does what and in what order.

 2. Identify ‘gaps’ or ‘areas of improvement’ in your workflow map.

 3. Potential pitfalls and fears in implementing technology.

 1. Take your most common encounter/patient visit.
 Look at a few finished visit notes.